Skip to main content

 in reply to Neil E. Hodges

-≠ PHYSICAL REMOVAL WILL BE REQUIRED ≠ is ignored
+≠ hippies->chipper ≠ is ignored

 Neil E. Hodges doesn't like this.